 You can find out whether a home improvement contractor is legit by checking out websites like Home Advisor, Angie’s List, Porch, Handy, and Amazon Home Services.
 Professionals use these websites to advertise their home improvement services, but they have to undergo a rigorous screening process.
 Here, you can find local home improvement contractors with the credentials and experience you need, which provides you with peace of mind.
 You can also go through a home warranty company like Select Home Warranty to make sure you are getting a quality professional.

 Don’t become the victim of a home improvement scam.
-Follow the four steps on this list and make sure you choose a credible contractor who will complete your job properly.
+Follow the four steps on this list and make sure you know how to choose a credible contractor who will complete your job properly.